BadministratorSrcn/Jam-Me/README.md

 MIT License — see [LICENSE](LICENSE) for details.

-This software is provided "AS IS" without warranty of any kind.
+This software is provided without warranty of any kind.
 See the [Disclaimer](#️-disclaimer) section for full terms.

 ## Contributing